gussmith23/lakeroad-evaluation/README.md

   doit --always-execute --continue -n 20
 ```

+Again, we recommend mounting the tools within the containers such that they have the same
+  path as in the host system; hence, this is why the source path (before the colon)
+  is the same as the destination path (after the colon).
 For example, in our [workflow file](.github/workflows/run-evaluation-leviathan.yml), we use the following settings for these arguments:

 ```sh